 This machine works well through layers and thick fabrics, so you can easily complete a variety of projects and even sew denim.
 There is also a free-arm feature and a drop feed, which you can use for free-style sewing.

 This sewing machine is very portable – it’s only 15 lbs., including the shipping weight.
 This unit is considered to be medium to light duty in the range for machines in its class.
 If you order a unit with a bonus bundle, you will get a pack of 10 bobbins, as well as size 14 sewing needles.
-These are good for general purpose, but for fine or delicate fabrics, you may need a smaller needle size.
+These are good for general purposes, but for fine or delicate fabrics, you may need a smaller needle size.

 Janome is one of the most popular and well-known brands, and they offer 25 years of warranty for this model.
 They have online and telephone support available, and no shortage of authorized dealers in North America.